NeCTAR-RC/nectar-training/package06/sections/coreNumbers.markdown

 A computer (or a virtual machine) with several CPUs is a *shared memory system* when all CPUs may access the same memory.
 {% endBgBox %}

 OpenMP uses a set of compiler directives (within the C code) that generate a multi-threaded version of your code at compile time.

-You can think of OpenMP as a slightly more automated way to create multi-threaded programs than when low-level thread libraries as pthread were used.
+You can think of OpenMP as a slightly more automated way to create multi-threaded programs than when low-level thread libraries as *pthread* were used.

-As such, also OpenMP programs gain maximum performance when it is given the same amount of cores as it uses threads (the cores may be distributed over several CPUs of the same machine).
+As such, also OpenMP programs gain maximum performance when it is given the same amount of cores as it uses threads (the cores may also be distributed over *several CPUs* of the same machine).